Stop Blaming Your Genes (and Parents)

 While smart people can do brilliant work, just because someone has impressive titles after their name or has had a successful business career, doesn’t make them medically correct.
 After all, it was smart people and their enablers who bankrupted Lehman Brothers and drove Enron off the cliff, helping to destroy the financial lives of millions along the way.

 One of the things industries rely on to sell their expertise is complexity.
 The financial services industry has invented lots of terms to make investing more complicated than it is.
 In doing so, they make people dependent on experts who, by the way, rarely beat the market in the long term.
-For an excellent look at this and to help you with your own finances, read Tony Robbins’ book, Money: Master the Game.
+For an excellent look at this and to help you with your own finances, read Tony Robbins’ book, Money Master the Game: 7 Simple Steps to Financial Freedom.

 Similarly, the biotechnology industry has created a seemingly impenetrable thicket of terms and concepts.
 There’s DNA, RNA, exosome, transposon, telomere, allele, penetrance, phenotype, homozygote, heterozygote, chromosome, single nucleotide polymorphism, pleiotropy, recessive, dominant.
 And that’s the short list.
 All of this complexity makes it nearly impossible for people in the general public to have a simple discussion about the real impact genes have on our health.